DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 because the revenue from current users increases while the marginal costs of the service dwindles to zero.

-In concrete terms, Google has generated US\$50bn in revenue for the financial year in 2012 while incurring only US\$37bn in expenses.
-This amounts to a cost of US\$37 per user.
-In this context ‘free’ can only be understood as a means not as an end.
+In concrete terms, Google has generated 50 billion US\$ in revenue for the financial year in 2012 while incurring only 37 billion US\$ in expenses.
+This amounts to a cost of 37 US\$ per user.
+In this context ‘free’ can only be understood as a means and not as an end.
 It is the ultimate ends of these exchanges that really need to be understood.

 ## 4.5 Free and Rival Goods

 The principle of ‘free’ on the Internet is supported by a large number of people who believe it represents the ultimate expression of freedom